pporrasebi/darkspaceproject/BioGRID/BioGRID_dsgen.md

 I download the latest version of the BioGRID data from mentha website.
 I have tried using PSICQUIC, however, downloading whole mentha using PSICQUIC takes too much time.
 Now, however, the link should be updated manually to get the latest mentha release.
-Current file was downloaded on Wed Mar  1 15:20:46 2017.
+Current file was downloaded on Mon Mar  6 16:05:32 2017.

 ```r